N1uddey/CSGO_ShareKnife_plugin/README.md

 Move the .smx file into /csgo/addons/sourcemod/plugins/ and it's done.

 #### <i>Usage</i>
-Type !drop in game chat.
+Type !drop in game chat and you will drop a copy of your own knife.

+And you have to hold a knife then you can drop one.

 Attention:  You can only drop 5 knives in a single round/map(Depends on version).